Balkan Extended: Serbia – Croatia – Slovenia – Bosnia – Montenegro

 Ljubljana – Postojna Cave – Piran – Portorož

 Breakfast and check-out.
-Start your tour around Ljubljana, the fairytale-like capital of Slovenia which boasts of real charm and great cultural scene.
-Guided tour will take you along the riverfront to city’s beautiful cultural monuments – the Cathedral of St. Nicholas, Baroque Town Hall, Medieval Square “Mestni Trg” and Robba’s Fountain, as well as the picturesque Central open-air market and the Triple Bridge.
-In Ljubljana you can use free time to get a lunch at the romantic bank of Ljubljanica River.
-Afternoon is reserved for an once-in-a-lifetime event: visit to spectacular limestone Postojna Cave.
-You’ll see incredible stalactites, stalagmites, limestone pools, subterranean gorges and underground waterfalls.
-The most popular Slovenian tourist attraction is definitely must-see location during your trip through Slovenia.
-In the afternoon hours visit Piran, one of the most beautiful towns of Slovenian Istria.
-The town is actually large museum with the medieval architecture and rich cultural heritage.
-Narrow streets and cramped houses give a special charm to this town.
-After exploring small, but charming Tartini’s square, climbing to St. George Cathedral will help you to feel Piran’s special character and, as a reward, to enjoy wonderful view from the top of the hill will further add to your feeling that Piran is a special place.
-Your final stop in this day is Portorož, which has been a tourist destination as far back as the 13th century, when people were treated with seawater.
-It reached its golden age at the beginning of 20th century when majestic Hotel Palace opened its doors.
-It was a charming pearl of the era.
-In these years Portorož hosted almost 7000 guests yearly and become internationally renowned.
-Check-into the hotel in Portorož or Piran.
+Start your guided tour around Ljubljana, the magical capital of Slovenia that boasts of real charm and a great cultural scene.
+You will be led along the riverfront to the city’s beautiful cultural landmarks, including the Cathedral of Saint Nicholas, the baroque Town Hall, the medieval town square “Mestni Trg” and Robba's Fountain, as well as the picturesque central open-air market and the Triple Bridge.
+After the tour, you will have free time to take a lunch on the banks of the romantic Ljubljanica river.
+The afternoon is reserved for a once-in-a-lifetime opportunity – a visit to the spectacular limestone Postojna Cave.
+Inside you will see incredible stalactites, stalagmites, limestone pools, subterranean gorges and underground waterfalls.
+The most popular Slovenian tourist attraction, the cave is a definite must-see on your trip through Slovenia.
+After the cave, the next stop is Piran, one of the most beautiful towns of Slovene Istria.
+The town is actually a large museum with its medieval architecture and rich cultural heritage.
+Narrow streets and cramped houses give the town a special charm.
+After exploring the small yet delightful Tartini Square, climbing to the Cathedral of Saint George and wonderful view from the top of the hill will further add to your feeling that Piran is a special place.
+Your final stop of the day is Portorož, which has been a tourist destination for as far back as the 13th century, when people were treated with seawater.
+It reached its golden age at the beginning of 20th century when the majestic Hotel Palace opened its doors and Portorož hosted almost 7000 guests yearly, becoming internationally renowned.
+Check-in at the hotel in Portorož or Piran.

 Portorož – Pula – Rovinj